Metropolitan planning levy

 Affected areas

-The levy applies to an application for a planning permit to develop land in metropolitan Melbourne, comprising:
+The levy applies to an application for a planning permit to develop land in metropolitan Melbourne, made up of:

 Levy rates